Peterson Toscano: Climate work

-Toscano created five presentations address climate change: Everything Is Connected-A Collection Of Stories-Most Weird, Many True; Does This Apocalypse Make Me Look Fat?; A Queer Response To Climate Change; Climate Change: What's Faith Got To Do With It?; and There's Something Funny About Climate Change.
+Toscano created five presentations addressing climate change: Everything Is Connected-A Collection Of Stories-Most Weird, Many True; Does This Apocalypse Make Me Look Fat?; A Queer Response To Climate Change; Climate Change: What's Faith Got To Do With It?; and There's Something Funny About Climate Change.
 In all of this work, Toscano takes controversial and current topics "and is able to present them in a way that is accessible.
 One of the best things his talks are able to do is focus on the intersections of people's identities and social justice issues."
-He is known for his inspirational last words in performances: "During times of crisis, people do extraordinary things… extraordinary, kind, loving, caring things.
+He is known for his inspirational last words in performances: "During times of crisis, people do extraordinary things... extraordinary, kind, loving, caring things.
 You see how communities come together to look after each other.
 How can we come up with lasting change that's not going to hurt communities, but actually foster a better world?"